-- There are 4,145 public libraries (including mobile libraries) in the UK.1
+- There are 3,618 public libraries (including mobile libraries) in the UK.1

-- 282.3 million visits to public libraries take place each year.3
+- 233.1 million visits to public libraries take place each year.3

-- 35% of adults visited a public library in the last 12 months, including those visiting for academic or paid work purposes.
-The following differences in library usage were identified:6
+- 36% of adults visited a public library in the last 12 months, including those visiting for academic or paid work purposes.
+The following differences in library usage were identified:10

-Adults in upper socio-economic groups had a higher rate of library attendance than people in lower socio-economic groups (36% compared to 31%).
+Adults in upper socio-economic had a higher rate of library attendance than people in lower socio-economic groups (35% compared to 30%).

-- Adults between 25 and 44 years old had higher rates of library attendance (41%) than adults in all other age groups, though this is closely followed by adults between 25 and 44 at 35%.
+Adults between 65 and 74 years old had higher rates of library attendance (37%) than adults in all other age groups, though this is closely followed by adults between 25 and 44 at 35%.

-- Adults with no limiting disability had higher rates of library attendance than those with a limiting disability (36% compared to 32%).
+Adults with a limiting disability had marginally higher rates of library attendance than those with no limiting disability (34% compared to 32%).

 Public views about libraries

-- 74% of people in England think that libraries are an essential or very important service to the community, with a further 19% regarding them as fairly important.11
+- 72% of people in England think that libraries are an essential or very important service to the community, with a further 22% regarding them as fairly important.11

-- Satisfaction with the library service is high among library users: of those who visited a library in 2013/14, 95% were either very satisfied or fairly satisfied with their visit.8
+- Satisfaction with the library service is high among library users: of those who visited a library in 2017/18, 95% were either very satisfied or fairly satisfied with their visit.12

 The outcomes of library use

-- Being a regular library user is also associated with a 1.4 per cent increase in the likelihood of reporting good general health, valued at a medical cost saving associated with library engagement at £1.32 per person per year.
-The aggregate NHS cost savings across the library-using English population is £27.5 million per year.11
+- Being a regular library user is also associated with a 1.4 per cent increase in the likelihood of reporting good general health, valued at a medical-cost saving associated with library engagement at £1.32 per person per year.
+The aggregate NHS cost savings across the library-using English population is £27.5 million per year.15

 - Libraries play a key role in providing books for children: research has shown that where library usage has increased for an individual, the most common reason given was 'I wanted to encourage my child to read books', selected by 20% of people, closely followed by 'I like to read/wish to read more' (18%).16

-10. [Fujiwara, D et al (2015) The health and wellbeing benefits of public libraries Summary paper p.4]↩
+14 [Fujiwara, D et al (2015) The health and wellbeing benefits of public libraries]↩

-11. [Fujiwara, D et al (2015) The health and wellbeing benefits of public libraries Summary paper p.4]↩
+15 [Fujiwara, D et al (2015) The health and wellbeing benefits of public libraries]↩

 Read some reading facts